Chapters

 In 2023, workers in VEJA's factories on the production lines earned an average wage of R$ 1,648.75.

 A factory worker in China might work over sixteen hours, sometimes six days a week.
 The pay for all this overtime is sometimes as low as 55 cents per hour.
-The average salary is 7,690 CNY per month.
+For those factories who release this information, the average salary ranges from 1,000 CNY to 2,500 CNY per month.

 Vulcanized soles